-The companies making up Vistra Energy have a rich heritage of serving Texas’s power needs in a history that stretches all the way back to 1882, when the first electric light brightened the North Texas night.
-We are proud of our commitment to service and the role we have played in the economic, civic and cultural development of the state.
+The companies making up Vistra Energy have a rich heritage that stretches all the way back to 1882.
+We are proud of our commitment to service and the role we have played in the economic, civic, and cultural development of Texas and beyond.
 Here is a brief historical timeline of how Vistra Energy came to be.

 - In January and February, Vistra retires three coal plants and their supporting mines as announced the previous fall: Monticello Power Plant, Big Brown Plant and Mine, and Sandow Power Plant and Three Oaks Mine.

 - On April 9, 2018, Vistra completes its previously announced merger with Dynegy Inc., creating the lowest-cost integrated power company in the industry.
 The merger positions the combined company as the leading integrated retail and generation platform throughout key competitive power markets in the United States.

 - In April, TXU Energy launches TXUeLease, a first-of-its-kind digital platform tailormade for those who live in apartments, along with new plans designed exclusively for apartment renters.

 - In May, Upton 2 Solar Power Plant achieves commercial operation becoming the largest solar facility in Texas.

 - In August, Luminant announces plans to retire 51-megawatt Pennsylvania coal plant, Northeastern Power Company, operating in PJM.

 - In the summer of 2018, Luminant receives $1 million grant from the State of Texas (Texas Commission on Environmental Quality) for its upcoming Upton 2 battery energy storage project.